EthereumCommonwealth/Callisto-Snapshot/README.md

 ## Run

-- `node index.js <block_number>`
+- `node index.js <block_number> <minimum_balance>`

 `<block_number>` -> MUST be a valid block number.

+`<minimum_balance>` -> MUST be a valid ether amount to send in wei.

 The script will write a file called snapshot.json with the snapshot info.

 ## NOTE

-`node_modules` exists in the repo because we did a little change on `web3/lib/web3/methods/parity.js` allowing fetch info of `listAccounts` method specifying the block number.
+We are using forked version of web3 module because we did a little change on `web3/lib/web3/methods/parity.js` allowing fetch info of `listAccounts` method specifying the block number.

 ```
 var listAccounts = new Method({